Legendstyler00/pvparena2.0/doc/getting-started.md

 For team arenas, you need: 2 fight spawns (red & blue) / 2 lounges (red & blue) / 1 spectator zone / 1 exit.

 ##### Free arenas
 For free (FFA) arenas, you need: at least 2 fight spawns (fight1, fight2) / 1 lounge / 1 spectator zone / 1 exit.
+Just put a spawn number after spawn type to create multiple spawns.
+E.g. `/pa spawn set fight3`.

 <br>

 > **🚩 Tips:**
->- You can create as many spawn points as you want (in FFA or teams arenas), just increase number after spawn name.
+>- You can create as many spawn points as you want (in FFA or teams arenas), just increase the spawn number.
->- You can use `/pa spawn set` command again to move a spawn point
+>- To move a spawn point, just type again `/pa spawn set` with the the right spawn information (type and team)

 <br>